GCBallesteros/trattoria/README.md

 currenlty support the following algorithms:
 - __Second order autocorrelations__: Calculate the autocorrelation between two channels of your TCSPC.
+- __Third Order autocorrelations__: Calculate the coincidences between 3 channels.
+A sync
+version is provided were it uses the fact that the sync channel is periodic and known.
 - __Intensity time trace__: Calculate the intensity on each (or all) channels versus time.
 - __Zero finder__: Given two uncorrelated channels (e.g. a laser behind a 50/50 splitter)
   compute the delay between the input channels.